 Register for Your Hospital Admission

-While getting ready for baby, we help you take one more thing off your “to do” list.
-Register for your hospital admission early.
+While getting ready for baby, we help you take one more thing off your “to do” list, such as registering for your hospital admission early.
 You can:

 - Get the form from your healthcare provider.